codemechanic/oscar-sysex-grammar/README.md

 ![OSCar screenshot](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/images/screenshot.gif?raw=true)

+## New Tauntek firmware and hardware modifcations

+Bob Grieb from [Tauntek](http://tauntek.com) has developed an updated operating system and [OSCar MIDI daughter board](http://tauntek.com/OSCar.htm) that adds new features as well as improving the reliability of the OSCar synthesizer.

+Because the OSCar MIDI firmware EPROM was full, settings for the new features have been stored in some of the unused bits of the Voice Program Data.
+A benefit of this approach is that Voice Programs stored with new settings are backwards compatible with earlier OSCar firmware revisions.
+If you're running an older version of the OSCar operating system and do not have the daughterboard installed, these new features will simply be unavailable and load normally.

+**Tauntek improvements**
+1. Reliable power cycling and settings retention
+	* MIDI channel and settings are preserved when the power is turned off
+	* Powering on and off no longer randomly corrupts the RAM
+	* RAM is checked and initialized if contents have been lost, and the factory patch bank is then loaded
+2. MIDI CC reception added for all front panel controls except volume
+3. LFO modulations to Oscillator 1 can be enabled/disabled.
+This new setting is saved in the patch data.
+4. LFO waveform sync can be enabled/disabled.
+This means the LFO waveform is reset each time the arpeggiator or sequencer advances to the next note, and runs at the rate set by the LFO rate knob.
+5. 3 new Pulse Width Modulation rates (one faster and two slower).
+This new setting is saved in the patch data.
+6. MIDI note velocity can be also used to control filter envelope amount
+7. 3 sets of 36 patches can be loaded from the EPROM (36 factory patches plus two new sets)
+8. Current set of patches can be saved in one of two new RAM "save areas".
+These two slots can be used as a fourth or fifth set of patches to load.
+9. New random arpeggiator mode.
+All held keys are played in a random order
+10. Current patch can be saved to the location it was loaded from
+11. Last loaded patch is selected at power up, rather than defaulting to patch 1
+12. Patch 6 is no longer automatically selected when editing a sequence
+13. CC dump of patch paramters after patch selection can be enabled/disabled.
+CC dumps are disabled during sequencer playback.

+**Updated OSCar schematics**
+Not to take away from Chris's original hand drawn schematics...
+Bob has released more modern set of [OSCar schematics](http://tauntek.com/oscarschems.zip).

+## OSCar Tauntek MIDI Sysex grammar

+Alongside the original OSCar Sysex grammar, I've provided a [Tauntek specific version of the OSCar Sysex grammar] that supports the new settings provided by Tauntek firmware and hardware.
+This grammar is backwards compatible with original Sysex files from prior firmware revisions.
+Note that the new features are simply not applicable to older Sysex files and will show up in the default (zero) state.

 ## OSCar Factory Patch and Wavetable sysex and Patch Names
 The [factory Patch and Wavetable sysex](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/sysex/factory/FactoryPatch_Wavetable.syx?raw=true) is available in the sysex folder.
 The OSCar sysex file does not contain the factory Patch names, however the [list of patch names](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/sysex/factory/FactoryPatchNames.txt?raw=true) can be found in the sysex folder, as well as being provided below: